-General 5 Why is the EU putting in place a Carbon Border Adjustment Mechanism?
-5 What is the current stage of implementation of CBAM?
-5 How does the CBAM work?
-6 How does CBAM interact with the EU Emissions Trading System (ETS)?
-6 How is the CBAM compatible with other ETS systems outside the EU?
-7 Which sectors does the new mechanism cover and why were they chosen?
-7 To which goods does the CBAM Regulation apply?
-8 Does the CBAM apply to 'second hand' goods?
-8 Does the CBAM apply to 'returned goods'?
-8 How will the CBAM tackle carbon leakage of finished or semi-finished products?
-8 Does the CBAM apply to EU outermost regions, such as Mayotte or La Reunion?
-9 Which third countries fall under the scope of the CBAM?
-9 Do I need to report the import of CBAM goods originating from the UK?
-9 What happens during the transitional period?
-9 Are there penalties for non-compliance with the CBAM Regulation?
-9 Where can I find detailed information on how to carry out the reporting of embedded emissions?10 Is it mandatory to use the communication template Excel file?
-10 Who is liable in cases where incorrect or insufficient information is submitted?
-10 Who can I contact if I have further, more specific questions?
-10 Reporting: general issues 11 Who is responsible for the reporting?
-11 Can an importer have several indirect customs representatives?
-11 Will companies be allowed to report at centralised level if subsidiaries in the different N States have different Economic Operators Registration and Identification (EORI) number What are the reporting obligations?
-By when do I need to submit a report?
-12
+G ener 31 7 1.
+Why is the EU putting in place a Carbon Border Adjustment Mechanism?
+7 2.
+What is the current stage of implementation of CBAM?
+7 3.
+How does the CBAM work?
+8 4.
+How does CBAM interact with the EU Emissions Trading System (ETS)?
+8 5.
+How is the CBAM compatible with other ETS systems outside the EU?
+9 6.
+Which sectors does the new mechanism cover and why were they chosen?
+9 7.
+To which goods does the CBAM Regulation apply?
+10 8.
+Does the CBAM apply to 'second hand' goods?
+10 9.
+Does the CBAM apply to 'returned goods'?
+10 10.
+How will the CBAM tackle carbon leakage of finished or semi-finished products?
+10 11.
+Does the CBAM apply to packaging?
+11 12.
+Reu Does the CBAM apply to goods produced in EU outermost regions, such as Mayotte or La 11 13.
+Which third countries fall under the scope of the CBAM?
+11 14.
+Do I need to report the import of CBAM goods originating from the UK?
+11 15.
+What happens during the transitional period?
+11 16.
+Are there penalties for non-compliance with the CBAM Regulation?
+12 Where can I find detailed information on how to carry out the reporting of embedded ssions?
+12 18.
+Is it mandatory to use the communication template Excel file?
+12 19.
+Who is liable in cases where incorrect or insufficient information is submitted?
+13 I am an importer based in Switzerland, or in the EEA (Norway, Iceland, Liechtenstein).
+How sess the CBAM Transitional Registry?
+21. Who can I contact if I have further, more specific questions?
+13